helm/chart-testing/README.md

 ## Building from Source

-`ct` is built using Go 1.12.4.
-Older versions may work but have not been tested.
+`ct` is built using Go 1.13 or higher.

 `build.sh` is used to build and release the tool.
 It uses [Goreleaser](https://goreleaser.com/) under the covers.

 Note: on MacOS you will need `GNU Coreutils readlink`.
 You can install it with: